Universal geometric cluster algebras: Rays in the Tits cone

 The $\g$-vectors for $B$ of finite Cartan type can be found explicitly in various ways, including using sortable elements and Cambrian lattices as described in~\cite{framework}, or by the methods of~\cite{YZ}.

 \begin{remark} Theorems~\ref{basis univ} and~\ref{finite g univ} say that the $\g$-vectors for $B^T$ are the coefficient rows of a positive universal extended exchange matrix.
 Another construction of universal coefficients, not conditioned on any conjectures, was already given in \cite[Theorem~12.4]{ca4}.
 Furthermore, the construction from \cite{ca4} yields cluster algebras with completely universal coefficients, rather than only universal geometric coefficients.
 That is, an arbitrary cluster algebra (not necessarily of geometric type) with initial exchange matrix $B$ admits a unique coefficient specialization from the universal cluster algebra.
 (The relevant definition of coefficient specialization is \cite[Definition~12.1]{ca4}.)
-We conclude the section by explaining the connection between Theorem~\ref{finite g univ} and \cite[Theorem~12.4]{ca4}.
+We now explain the connection between Theorem~\ref{finite g univ} and \cite[Theorem~12.4]{ca4}.
 This connection provided the original motivation for this research.

 A more detailed description of \cite[Theorem~12.4]{ca4}, in the language of this paper, is the following: Let $B$ be a bipartite exchange matrix of finite Cartan type with Cartan companion $A$.
 (An exchange matrix $B$ is \newword{bipartite} if there is a function $\ep:[n]\to\set{\pm 1}$ such that $b_{ij}>0$ implies that $\ep(i)=1$ and that $\ep(j)=-1$.)
 The \newword{co-roots} associated to $A$ are the vectors in the $W$-orbits of the simple co-roots.
 Since $A$ is of finite type, there are finitely many co-roots.
 A co-root is \newword{positive} if it is in the nonnegative linear span of the simple co-roots, and \newword{almost positive} if it is positive or if it is the negative of a simple co-root.
 We construct an integer extended exchange matrix extending $B$ whose coefficient rows are indexed by almost positive co-roots.
 The coefficient row indexed by a co-root $\beta\ck$ has entries $\ep(i)[\beta\ck:\alpha\ck_i]$ for $i=1,\ldots,n$, where $[\beta\ck:\alpha\ck_i]$ stands for the coefficient of $\alpha_i\ck$ in the expansion of $\beta\ck$ in the basis of simple co-roots.
 The assertion of \cite[Theorem~12.4]{ca4} is that this extended exchange matrix defines a universal cluster algebra for $B$.